Below are common questions on Google Meet hardware.

 - Restart the device.

 Make sure that you have plugged in a monitor to the Chromebox.
-Make sure the green HDMI cable from the Hangouts Meet touchscreen is not plugged into the Chromebox.
+Make sure the green HDMI cable from the Google Meet touchscreen is not plugged into the Chromebox.
 The green HDMI cable is for local presentations from your computer.
 For more information see Install your Meet or Chromebox system.